Snira/OPD/README.md

             'username' => 'Username of your server login', 'password' => 'Password of your server login' ],
-    * You can keep adding array's like the one above within this array for every server you want to monitor. *
+    * You can keep adding arrays like the one above within this array for every server you want to monitor. *

         ];